inventivo/scroll-to-top-inventivo/readme.txt

 Display a scroll to top button at page bottom.
 You can configure button background color, text color and alignment to your needs.

-Visit the website of <a href="https://www.inventivo.de">inventivo Webdesign Münster</a> in order to see the plugin in action.
+Visit our <a href="https://www.inventivo.de">Website</a> in order to see the plugin in action.

 Small and simple:
 - Responsive - fits to all screens